Jotform for Beginners

 Gmail is a great alternative for sending form emails via Simple Mail Transfer Protocol (SMTP) if you don’t have a business email address.
-But while Gmail SMTP is easy to use, you must do it most securely.
-One requirement is to ensure that you have enabled Two-Step Verification for your Google account.
-For more information, visit: Turn on Two-Step Verification.
+When using Gmail SMTP, one requirement is to enable two-step verification for your Google account.
+For more information, see how to turn on two-step verification.

 Note